 Required Element 1.4 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: The program must award at least a master's degree and a verification statement upon completing program requirements to individuals who enter the program with a baccalaureate degree or less. a.
 If the program admits individuals with a master's degree or higher, the program must award at least a verification statement to individuals who complete program requirements.
 All Programs: Describe completion requirements for receipt of verification statement.
 Information should be provided separately for each option offered.
-If the program is offering a degree that is not yet approved within the state and/or institution, the program must describe where the program is in the process in gaining approvals for granting a degree and the status of the approval process within the institution and the state, as applicable.
-All Programs: A copy from catalog or website listing the degree obtained and course requirements and prerequisites [draft information for candidacy programs]

-Required Element 1.4 Narrative to Support Achievement Appendix Evidence Onsite Evidence State the degree received upon completion of the program and describe completion requirements for receipt of degree.
+[Candidacy programs only] If the program is offering a degree that is not yet approved within the state and/or institution, the program must describe where the program is in the process of gaining approvals for granting a degree, including timeline and the status of the approval process within the institution and the state, as applicable.
+Note: all state and institutional approvals are required for the ACEND Board to grant candidacy accreditation.
+State the degree received upon completion of the program and describe completion requirements for receipt of degree.
 Information should be provided separately for each option offered.
 Note: The master's degree must be in a major course of study in human nutrition, foods and nutrition, dietetics, public health, food systems management, or an equivalent course of study (including MBA, MEd and other relevant degrees).
+All Programs: A copy from catalog or website listing the degree obtained and course requirements and prerequisites [draft information for candidacy programs]